4pplet/waffling80/README.md

 ## Revision history:
 - Rev A1: Initial prototype
 - Rev A2: Increased size of the PCB cutouts for o-ring and mounting posts.
 Moved components that was interfering with screw in stabilizers for backspace.
 Removed flex cut.
 Added more layout options/compatibility on NMB-version (support for the common stepped keycaps)
+- Rev B2: Changing MCU to APM or STM32F072

 <a href='https://ko-fi.com/4pplet' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://az743702.vo.msecnd.net/cdn/kofi3.png?v=0' border='0' alt='Buy Me a Coffee at ko-fi.com' />